 We found having a mat down helped slow her attempts to ingest rocks.
 This one folds up nicely and is super easy to clean!
 It’s great because kiddo will eat most of her meals on this mat.
 We also have a child-sized camping chair for her so she can enjoy the fire with us.

-I also keep her busy with some toys that she had forgotten about (we rotate toys every week, so I grabbed a toy she hadn’t seen in awhile and she was fixated!) but mostly she was off exploring and tasting the wilderness.
+I also keep her busy with some toys that she had forgotten about (we rotate toys every week, so I grabbed a toy she hadn’t seen in a while and she was fixated!) but mostly she was off exploring and tasting the wilderness.

 Our Thoughts and Yours, Too!

 Whether you’re going to the mountains or finding a campground nearby for a staycation, we hope you find this packing list to be helpful.
 We love getting out in nature and relaxing by a campfire, so naturally, we had to develop a system to give us more time to enjoy ourselves.
 And that’s why we’ve compiled this camping packing list for ourselves, but also for you to use.
+If you use Pinterest like we do (btw, follow us!), here are a couple of handy images to keep this guide at the ready for when you need it next.

 Did we leave something out?
 Are we taking too much when camping?
 Let us know in the comments section and keep the conversation going!